DeuxHuitHuit/ajax_checkbox/README.md

 ### KNOWN LIMITATIONS

-Due to the way Symphony's selection works in the table mode, ajax checkboxes can't be in the last column.
+- Due to the way Symphony's selection works in the table mode, ajax checkboxes can't be in the last column.
+- It is now compatible with the `unpublishedfilter` extension.

 ### REQUIREMENTS ###